 Teachers and students at Sunrise work together in applying both traditional and innovative approaches to learning that build a strong academic foundation and encourage the spirit of creativity, curiosity, and productivity.
 Expectations are high for all students.
 By utilizing the Colorado State Academic Standards, we engage students in:

 - Mathematics: Through the use of multiple resources including Bridges, math is a journey of problem solving, guided practice, and mastery.

 - Throughout the day, the needs and unique learning styles of each individual student are taken into account, as the curriculum is modified to challenge the highly motivated student, encourage the reluctant learner, and reach all students in between.
 At Sunrise, every student's progress is important.

 School hours are 8:00 a.m. to 2:45 p.m.
 Monday, Tuesday, Thursday & Friday - Wednesday only we will dismiss at 1:45 p.m.

-Students should not arrive before 7:50 a.m. unless they are coming for breakfast.
-Students coming for breakfast should go directly to the cafeteria upon arrival through the west cafeteria doors.
-No outside supervision is provided prior to 7:50 a.m.
+Students should not arrive before 7:45 a.m.
+Breakfast is now served in all classrooms at the start of the day.
 Students are asked not to play on the playground before school.
 Any student arriving at school after 8:00 a.m. should report to the office for a tardy slip before going to class.

 Raptor is a visitor registration system that scans a driver's license and/or state ID and checks the information against the National Sex Offender data base.
 If no match is found, the system will print a visitor's sticker with a picture identifying them as an approved visitor.

 Raptor only scans the visitor's name, date of birth and photo for comparison purposes.
 No other personal identifying information is saved.

 If the system raises a question about a visitor's background, the school administrator(s) will take the necessary steps to ensure the appropriateness of each individual's visit.